mrmikeo/Altilly-MM-JS/README.md

 * `--apiKey=`: Your API Key
 * `--apiSecret=`: Your API Secret
 * `--spread=`: The spread percentage on the asset you would like to market make on
-* `--exposure= or -e=`: The maximum percentage of your account you want in the order book at any given time
+* `--baseexposure= or -be=`: The maximum percentage of your base account you want in the order book at any given time
+* `--stockexposure= or -se=`: The maximum percentage of your stock ccount you want in the order book at any given time
 * `--base= or -b=`: The base asset (e.g. in ETHBTC, BTC is the base asset)
 * `--stock= or -s=`: The stock asset (e.g. in ETHBTC, ETH is the stock asset)
+* `--pingpong=`: 0 = place orders on both sides always, 1 = alternate buy and sell orders, 2 = double spread on last traded side

 ### How it works